TechnicalPursuit/TIBET/doc/markdown/tibet-couch.1.md

 respectively.
 See the `EXAMPLES` for more information.

-Required CouchDB parameters such as server URL, database name, and application name are first checked against `ENVIRONMENT VARIABLES`, then against a set of TIBET configuration values.
+Required CouchDB parameters such as server URL, database name, and application name are first checked against a set of command options, then against a set of TIBET configuration values, then against `ENVIRONMENT VARIABLES`.
+Note that not all parameters are supported in every step.
+For instance, username and password will *not* be pulled from TIBET configuration values.
+This is by design.
+Check each section below to see if the parameter you're trying to set is supported by that mechanism.

 If the `--confirm` flag is active (the default) the values discovered are presented to you for confirmation/adjustment.
 Prompting can be turned off via the `--no-confirm` flag.

     For example: